Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

 ⚡ Elevate your maker game with torque and precision that won’t quit!

-The STEPPERONLINE Nema 17 Bipolar Stepper Motor offers a high holding torque of 45Ncm (63.7oz.in) with a precise 1.8° step angle (200 steps/rev).
-Rated at 2A current and 12-24VDC, it features a compact 40mm body and a 4-wire connection with a 1-meter cable and Harwin connector for easy setup.
-Ideal for 3D printers, CNC machines, and robotics, this motor is ROHS and CE certified, ensuring reliable, professional-grade performance for demanding applications.
+The STEPPERONLINE Nema 17 Bipolar Stepper Motor offers a high holding torque of 45Ncm with a precise 1.8° step angle, powered by a 2A rated current.
+Designed for 3D printers, CNC machines, and robotics, it features a compact 40mm body, 4-wire connection with a ready-to-use 1m cable, and is ROHS and CE certified for quality assurance.

 | ASIN | B00PNEQI7W |